It’s easy to find a Blood pressure monitor these days, but it’s not always easy to find one that delivers consistently reliable readings.

-The sharing process via Withings Health Mate app was very easy and straightforward.
+The sharing process via the Withings Health Mate app was very easy and straightforward.

 - Open up the Health Mate app on your iPhone

-- Tap on the Profile tab, the last tab on the bottom of your screen
+- Tap on the Profile tab, the last tab at the bottom of your screen

 - Next, tap on ‘Share’ from the Health Report section